-- Responsible Adults: Where candidates are under 18, the recording process must be overseen by a Responsible Adult who must be aged 18 or over, and may be the applicant, teacher or parent/guardian.
+- Responsible Adults: Where candidates are under 18, the recording process must be overseen by a Responsible Adult who must be aged 18 or over, and may be the applicant, teacher or parent/carer.

 - People who are not actively involved in the performance must be out of view of the camera and should not disrupt or direct the programme, or interfere with the recording in any way.

-r.
-Recordings will be kept by ABRSM for 90 days after the exam result is issued, and then will be destroyed automatically.

 s.
+Recordings will be kept by ABRSM for 130 days after being submitted, and then will be destroyed automatically.

+t.
 The exam recording is made for the sole purpose of ABRSM’s assessment, and it must not be shared or used for any other purpose.
-Sharing the recording may risk infringing the rights of composers and/or their music publishes, for which the candidate could be liable.
-During the process of recording and submitting the exam only, you are allowed to share the recording with anyone who is directly involved with the exam, such the applicant or teacher.
-This means that The recording of the exam must not be shared with any other person or uploaded to file sharing or social media websites such as Facebook or YouTube.
-If the exam recording is shared with anyone other than ABRSM or the people directly involved with the exams (as outlined above) the candidate may be disqualified.
+This means that the recording of the exam must not be shared with any other person or uploaded to file sharing or social media websites such as Facebook or YouTube.
+If the exam recording is shared with anyone other than ABRSM, the candidate may be disqualified and may also be in breach of copyright in the performed work.
 Further information about our Malpractice and Maladministration Policy is available at www.abrsm.org/policies.